Morgan Saylor: Career

 Saylor began acting through summer camps and community theater as a child.
 In fourth grade, she visited Los Angeles for the summer where she booked her first professional job: a voice-over as young Meadow in HBO's hit television series The Sopranos.
 Saylor played Annie in Cirque du Freak: The Vampire's Assistant in 2009 and young Claire in Father of Invention in 2010.

 From 2011 to 2013, Saylor played Dana Brody in the Showtime political thriller television series Homeland.
-Whilst the show garnered nearly universal praise, especially for its first two seasons, Dana has frequently been labelled one of the worst characters ever written.
+The show garnered nearly universal acclaim, especially for its first two seasons.
+While Dana has sometimes been labelled one of the worst characters ever written, Saylor's performance on the show was frequently praised.

 In June 2014, Saylor made her stage debut at the Manhattan Theatre Club as Penny opposite Cherry Jones and Zoe Kazan in When We Were Young and Unafraid, written by Sarah Treem and directed by Pam MacKinnon.
 Also in 2014, she played Gracie Highsmith in Jamie Marks Is Dead, an adaptation of Christopher Barzak's 2007 novel One for Sorrow, directed by Carter Smith.

 Saylor played Kevin Costner's character's daughter Julie in the sports drama McFarland, USA, which was released on February 20, 2015.
 She played the role of Leah in White Girl, for which she received great critical praise.
 The film was written and directed by Elizabeth Wood and premiered at the 2016 Sundance Film Festival.

-Saylor acted alongside Nick Robinson and Common in director Rob Reiner's film Being Charlie.
+Saylor starred alongside Nick Robinson and Common in the film Being Charlie, a semi-autobiographical feature about director Rob Reiner's relationship with his son.
 The film premiered at the 2015 Toronto International Film Festival in September of that year.

 In 2017, Saylor was back at Sundance to premiere the film Novitiate, in which she plays a young nun opposite Melissa Leo, Margaret Qualley and Diana Agron.
 Later that year she starred in "Anywhere With You" (formerly titled "We The Coyotes") directed by Hanna Ladoul and Marco La Via.
 The film premiered the following year in the ACID section of 2018 Cannes Film Festival.

 Saylor's next starring role came in Blow the Man Down, which premiered in 2019 at Tribeca Film Festival and was released by Amazon Studios on March 20, 2020.
 This film was shot on location in Harpswell, Maine.

 Morgan starred opposite Ben Rosenfield in the independent film You Mean Everything to Me, written and directed by Bryan Wizemann, released in cinemas in the US December 2021.